elsalama/Portfolio/README.md

 A basic banking system implemented in DSSL2, including account operations and customer management.

 ### [MNIST Neural Network](https://github.com/elsalama/Portfolio/tree/main/MNIST_Neural_Net)
 A Feedforward Neural Network to classify handwritten digits from the MNIST dataset, exploring the impact of various hyperparameters.
+(Python)

 ### [Binary Heaps](https://github.com/elsalama/Portfolio/tree/main/Binary_Heaps)
 Implementation of a Priority Queue ADT using Binary Heaps in DSSL2, along with heap sort and various test cases.